GBENMIR/gas-ben-website/content/about-me/main/index.md

 ---

 <!-- this is a subheadline -->
-I'm Ghassane Benmir and I am a PhD candidate and a teaching fellow at the LSE and PSL Research.
+I'm Ghassane Benmir and I am a PhD candidate and a teaching fellow at both the LSE and PSL Research.

 My research interests span macro-finance and climate change.
 I will be in the job market next December 2022.

+Prior to joining the LSE, I worked as a senior advisor for top consultancy firms and industry, advising governments and private sector actors in various countries for their strategic engagements.